Rail directions: City name directions

 Some British rail directions commonly used are London and Country.
 The London end of a station platform or train is the end nearer to London.
 First class accommodation, where provided, is usually at this end.
 The country end is the opposite end.
 This usage is problematic where more than one route to London exists (e.g. at Exeter St Davids via Salisbury or Bristol, or Edinburgh Waverley).

 Even and odd

+France

 In France, railway directions are usually described as Pair and Impair (meaning Even and Odd), corresponding to Up and Down in the British system.
 Pair means heading toward Paris, and Impair means heading away from Paris.
 This convention is applied not only to the trains and the tracks, but also to items of lineside equipment.
-Pair is also quasi-homophonic with Paris, so direction P is equivalent either with direction Pair or with direction Paris.
+Pair is also quasi-homophonic with Paris, so direction P is equivalent either with direction Pair or with direction [à] Paris.

+Italy

 A similar system is in use in Italy, where directions can be Pari or Dispari (Even and Odd respectively).
 Pari (Even) trains conventionally travel north- and west-bound.
 The city of Paris is referenced in colloquial use (Parigi in Italian), with Pari trains virtually leading towards it (Paris being in a north-western direction from any point in Italy).